RajanRastogi/d3-table/Readme.md

 ### Features

-Following are the features currently supported (v 0.0.1):
+Following are the features currently supported:

 * Support for json, csv, tsv data via ajax
 * Support for custom data formats